GGC-DSA/health-status-prediction/README.md

 **Project Goal:**<br/>

-1. Create an INTERACTIVE visual
+1. Create an INTERACTIVE visual.
 2. Show the correlation between the most common Heart Disease symptoms and their Heart Health Status.

 **Team Roles:**<br/>